JanssenProject/jans/docs/casa/plugins/bioid.md

 1. Click on `Add`

-Alternatively you can log into chroot and copy the jar file directly to `/opt/gluu/jetty/casa/plugins`.
+Alternatively you can log into Janssen Server and copy the jar file directly to `/opt/jans/jetty/casa/plugins`.

 ### Enable the authentication method